 To create sustainable outperformance, in-depth market knowledge is essential.
 We have a global research platform that both informs our investment decisions and helps our clients understand the markets.

-CIO NFJ Ben Fischer delivers his 2014 outlook, focusing on the Fed’s tapering of its bond-buying program and how high-quality, dividend-paying stocks should respond.
+CIO NFJ Ben Fischer delivers his 2014 mid-year outlook, focusing on the end of the Fed’s bond-buying program and how high-quality, dividend-paying stocks should respond when QE is eliminated.

 Credit Statistics Continue to Support High Yield